AGPT practice and supervisor handbook

 Supervisors are integral to the apprenticeship model of general practice training.
 As a supervisor and an experienced GP, you’re a professional role model for your registrar, helping to lay the foundation for lifelong learning, professionalism and high-quality patient care.
 You’ll provide advice and support, one-on-one teaching, supervision, feedback and assessment.

-The supervisory team consists of a nominated accredited supervisor for each registrar, known as the primary supervisor who has overall responsibility for the registrar in the practice.
-Other accredited supervisors, known as secondary supervisors can contribute to the supervision of a registrar.
+The supervisory team consists of a nominated accredited supervisor for each registrar, known as the designated supervisor who has overall responsibility for the registrar in the practice and is our first contact for educational issues with the registrar.
+Other accredited supervisors can contribute to the teaching, supervision and assessment of a registrar.
+Later in GP training, specialist GPs who have not been formally accredited as a supervisor are permitted to provide limited assistance with supervision.
 Other professionals may also help registrars learn clinical skills and improve their local knowledge, and support them professionally, including:

 You’ll find more detailed information about the role of supervisors in A supervisor's core tasks.